 Exercising is a MUST.
 In fact, exercising is the only thing that will ‘shrink’ the prostate gland.
 If you lose weight every organ in your body will function well, including your prostate gland.

 I am better positioned to give this advice because I have had prostate issues.
 Mine was cancerous.
 Even when I was diagnosed with prostate cancer, I was placed under observation for 3 years before I had the operation.

 The reason for the wait, according to my Consultant Urologist, was that some prostate cancers are not aggressive.
 That is, they don’t spread too quickly.

-They observed my prostate cancer to see if it will spread.
-During this period, I was having PSA blood test every 3 months and biopsy every year.
+They observed my prostate cancer to see if it would spread.
+During this period, I was having a PSA blood test every 3 months and a biopsy every year.

-Note, during this 3 years observation period, no medicine was prescribed for me except Tamsulosin capsules to ease my urine flow.
+Note, during this 3-year observation period, no medicine was prescribed for me except Tamsulosin capsules to ease my urine flow.